bengtner/batterycontrol/README.md

 Home Assitant will do the actual control of charging and discharging of the battery.
 This script will use the Home Assistant REST inteface to instruct Home Assistant to charge or discharge the battery.
-This is done by means of an entity input_select.battery_mode, which can accept the following data: "Charge", "Discharge" or "Idle". the automation to implement the battery control i HA is not covered in this repo (for the time beeing)
+This is done by means of an entity input_select.battery_mode, which can accept the following data: "Charge", "Discharge" or "Idle".
+The automation to implement the battery control i HA is not covered in this repo (for the time beeing)